vandenessea/Bootcamp14_TechBlog/README.md

   ## Installation

-  Navigate to the root directory of this repository and run the following commands to install necessary dependencies:
+  To run app locally, navigate to the root directory of this repository and run the following commands to install necessary dependencies:

     npm i

-  ## Usage

-  ## Contributions

-  ## Tests
+  Create your own .env file which will contain the following:

+    DB_NAME= your database name
+    DB_USER= your username
+    DB_PASSWORD = your password

+  To create your own database, navigate to the db/ directory and run the following SQL Statements either in MySQL workbench or in MySQL command prompt:

+    DROP DATABASE IF EXISTS tech_blog_db;
+    CREATE DATABASE tech_blog_db;

+  To seed your database, from the root directory of the project run the following:

+    node seeds/seed.js

   ## Questions